“Ching-chong-ching” Stage (No Study)

 “OK, it’s a language” Stage (Beginner)

 At this stage, the learner has become a “learner,” and has relinquished the notion that Chinese cannot possibly be a real language.
 In this stage the learner recognizes a number of common phrases and vocabulary words, and can usually make himself understood in the most basic communication scenarios.
-His pronunciation, however, still has a long way to go.
-Tones are a complete mess, and he has not yet started to get a handle on the Chinese “r” or “y”, or on the distinctions between Mandarin’s “x/sh”, “q/ch”, and “j/zh” pairs.
+His pronunciation, however, may still have a long way to go.
+Tones are a complete mess, and he has not yet started to get a handle on the Chinese “r” or “ü,” or on the distinctions between Mandarin’s “x/sh”, “q/ch”, and “j/zh” pairs.
 Many foreign teachers living in China that “can speak some Chinese” are in this stage.
 It takes hard work to get to the next stage.
 It can be accomplished through years of university study in the West, but the process is much accelerated by study in China.

 “I’m speaking Chinese!”
 Stage (Intermediate)